Study: Post-COVID increases risk of heart disease

 Photo: Johan Nilsson/TT

-Researchers at Karolinska Institutet have investigated how residual health problems after a Covid infection are related to secondary cardiovascular diseases.
+Researchers at the Karolinska Institute have investigated how residual health problems after a COVID-19 infection are related to secondary diseases in the cardiovascular system.

 During the four-year follow-up, 18.2 percent of women and 20.6 percent of men with post-COVID suffered some form of cardiovascular event.
-Among those without post-COVID, the corresponding figures were 8.4 percent and 11.1 percent, respectively.
+Among the group without post-COVID, the corresponding figures were 8.4 percent and 11.1 percent, respectively.
+Women were also at increased risk for heart failure and peripheral vascular disease.

 The differences remained even after the researchers adjusted for age, socioeconomic status and other risk factors.